-We can promote these energy saving benefits in broad terms but can't yet to bring to market an ‘Energy Saving Climate Change Climber Pack’ which could offer specific ivies, roses, honeysuckles and jasmines for north, south, east and west walls.
+We can promote these energy-saving benefits in broad terms but can't yet bring to market an ‘Energy Saving Climate Change Climber Pack’ which could offer specific ivies, roses, honeysuckles and jasmines for north, south, east and west walls.

 You can download the report of the HIP to get a better idea of the range of R&D and innovation we're fostering at the HTA.